Wirecutter Union Strikes ‘Historic’ Deal With NY Times

 The agreement comes on the heels of the union mounting a multi-day Thanksgiving holiday strike during the site’s most profitable time of year, leaving the paper’s higher-ups scrambling to enlist scab labor to cover for the Black Friday weekend shifts.
 (A New York Times spokesperson at the time claimed to The Daily Beast that the use of scab labor was not being employed.
 “All of the casual employees were scheduled to work during this period before the strike was announced,” the spokesperson wrote.)

-With contract battles behind them, the union believes the deal is the byproduct of persistent solidarity among their members.
+With contract battles behind them, the union believes the deal is the result of its members’ persistent solidarity.

 “I am so proud of what we as a union have accomplished.
 We have not only raised the bar for our members but for the industry as a whole.
 Media can be a tumultuous environment, but we love what we do, so we organize to make it better,” Sarah Kobos, a Wirecutter senior photo editor, told The Daily Beast.